keptn/keptn.github.io/content/docs/0.6.0/installation/upgrade-keptn/index.md

   namespace: keptn
 ```

-With Keptn 0.6.0, custom SLIs need to be added for the project/service/stage by using `keptn add-resource`.
+With Keptn 0.6.0, custom SLIs need to be added for the project/service/stage by using [keptn add-resource](../../reference/cli/#keptn-add-resource).
 With this change in mind, we also had to slightly adapt the format of the file.
 Above file would now look as follows:

 ```yaml
 ---